Topics Map > Human Resources > HR Systems

 The final step is the employee signature.
 The employee must carefully read and review all information presented.
 Then, the employee confirms and enters their full name, their birthplace (as a security measure), selects “I Agree”, and affirms whether they did or did not use a translator or preparer.
 If a preparer/translator was used, they will complete their information as needed here.
 Finally, the employee clicks “Sign Form I-9 Electronically” to complete Section 1.

-Section 2 must be completed by the representative by the third day of work, and after the employee completes Section 1.
+Section 2 must be completed by you, the I-9 manager, by the third day of work, and after the employee completes Section 1.
 The purpose of this section is to verify original documents that support the information provided by the employee in Section 1.

 Important Note: You must not specify which documents that the employee presents, so long as the employee has either one List A document, or one document each from List B and List C. A full list of acceptable documents is available in the I-9 instructions.
 However, to fulfill E-Verify requirements, any List B document that the employee presents must have a photograph.

-In Part A, the representative will select the document or documents presented by the employee.
-They must ensure that the documents reasonably relate to the employee, appear genuine and original, and that they match the information from Section 1.
-The representative can see a summary of the Section 1 information by clicking the “View Section 1 Employee Information” link above Part A.
+In the Employment Verification Documents section, you will select the document or documents presented by the employee.
+Ensure that the documents reasonably relate to the employee, appear genuine and original, and that they match the information from Section 1.
+You can see a summary of the Section 1 information by clicking the “View Section 1 Employee Information” link above Part A.

 After selecting the documents, fill in the required information:

 - Issuing Authority will generally populate based on the document.